 Component and Layer Tables

-These tables collect map unit and component information needed.
+These tables collect map unit and component information.
 This includes all map units selected above and all components (typically soil series) within each map unit that do not have a limiting layer within 200 cm.
-The concepts of components are described by the NSSH (Part 627.034).
+The concepts of components are described in the National Soil Survey Handbook (Part 627.034).
 This example is limited to one mapunit, mukey = 2809839.
 The information needed for further SOC stock calculations, individual layer information, is selected from each component.

-Component variables used in SOC stock calculation (r denotes that the value is representative of the central tendency): * comppct_r = the composition of each map unit, reported as the proportion (%) of the map unit made up of that soil component as part of the map unit documentation process (NSSH, 2017 – Part 627.08)
+Component variables used in SOC stock calculation (r denotes that the value is representative of the central tendency): * comppct_r = the composition of each map unit, reported as the proportion (%) of the map unit made up of that soil component as part of the map unit documentation process (NSSH, 2017; Part 627.08).

-Component level data and mapunit sum-of-comppct_r (major components only)
+Component Level Data and Mapunit Sum-of-comppct_r (major components only)

 CREATE TABLE #M4